 This seems crazy to us.
-We could just about understand the Snobbish Conclusion in the context of an anti-natalist view, according to which adding lives invariably has negative value; but, according to GRD, there are many possible background populations Z such that Z + X would be better than Z. We could also understand the view that adding good lives can make things worse if it lowers average welfare or increases inequality (e.g. as measured by mean absolute difference or standard deviation).
+We could just about understand the Snobbish Conclusion in the context of an anti-natalist view, according to which adding lives invariably has negative value; but, according to GRD, there are many possible background populations (for instance, any in which the highest welfare level is less than w_1) to which the addition described above would constitute an improvement.
+We could also understand the view that adding good lives can make things worse if it lowers average welfare or increases inequality (e.g. as measured by mean absolute difference or standard deviation).
 But, again, that's not what's going on here.
 Instead, GRD implies that adding excellent lives makes things worse if the number of even slightly better lives already in existence happens to be sufficiently great, regardless of the other facts about the distribution.
-In the limiting case, it makes things so much worse that it cannot be compensated by adding any number of even better lives.
+In some cases, it makes things so much worse that it cannot be compensated by adding any number of even better lives.